 In Canada, International Day of Human Space Flight is commemorated with various public and private events.
 Schools, universities and scientific institutions organize events such as educational lectures, exhibitions, and workshops to emphasize the importance of space exploration.
 These events aim to inspire younger generations to take interest in space exploration and study related sciences.
 International Day of Human Space Flight is observed annually on April 12th.

-Facts about International Day of Human Space Flight
+Top 8 Facts for 2026 International Day of Human Space Flight in Canada

 In the News and Trending in Canada for International Day of Human Space Flight